mitchdavenport88/family-feasts/README.md

 * To be able to add new categories and edit and delete existing ones.

 ### Scope - functionality
-* The site must have a section where recipes are displayed, for all to see.
+* The site must have a section where all recipes are displayed, for all to see.
 * Present the relevant information on each individual recipe on its own page following a pre-determined template.
-    * This information should be displayed in a visually appealing way.
-    * Information should be clear to understand and follow.
 * Allow users to login or register in order to be able to contribute towards the sites content (add, edit and delete recipes).
 * The user will be able to add, edit and delete recipes once logged in/registered.
     * Methods of data input must be clear and easy to operate.
     * Restrictions will need to be placed on what registered users can see and use verses what unregistered users can see and use.
 * The site will need to feed relevant information back to the user when required and appropriate.
 * We want the user to remain engaged throughout use so must be user-friendly and easy to navigate around.
 * Function as expected:
     * Fully responsive on all devices.